webpack/webpack.js.org/content/configuration/environment.md

 ## Using `--env`

-The webpack CLI support specifying build environment keys via `--cli` such as `--env.production` or `--env.platform=web`.
+The webpack CLI support specifying build environment keys via `--env` such as `--env.production` or `--env.platform=web`.
 To make use of those settings, change the configuration object into a function in `webpack.config.js`:

 ```diff
 -module.exports = {